ebb-earl-co/tidal-wave/README.md

 * Artist's entire works download support (video and audio; albums or albums and EPs and singles)

 ## Getting Started
 A [HiFi Plus](https://tidal.com/pricing) account is **required** in order to retrieve HiRes FLAC, Dolby Atmos, and Sony 360 Reality Audio tracks.
 Simply a [HiFi](https://tidal.com/pricing) plan is sufficient to download in 16-bit, 44.1 kHz (i.e., lossless) or lower quality as well as videos.
+More information on sound quality at [TIDAL's site here](https://tidal.com/sound-quality).

 ### Requirements
  - As resources will be fetched from the World Wide Web, an Internet connection is required
  - The excellent tool [FFmpeg](http://ffmpeg.org/download.html) is necessary for audio file manipulation.
+The [container image](https://github.com/ebb-earl-co/tidal-wave/blob/trunk/Dockerfile) as well as the [`pyinstaller`](https://pyinstaller.org/en/stable/)-created [binary for GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_linux) build FFmpeg from source, so separate installation is unnecessary.
-It is available from almost every package manager; or static builds are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/).
+   - Static builds are available from [John Van Sickle](https://www.johnvansickle.com/ffmpeg/) for GNU/Linux, or most package managers feature `ffmpeg`.
+   - For macOS, the [FFmpeg download page](http://ffmpeg.org/download.html#build-mac) links to [this download source](https://evermeet.cx/ffmpeg/), or there is always [Homebrew](https://formulae.brew.sh/formula/ffmpeg)
    - For Windows, the [FFmpeg download page](http://ffmpeg.org/download.html#build-windows) lists 2 resources; or [`chocolatey`](https://community.chocolatey.org/packages/ffmpeg) is an option
  - This is a Python package, so **to use it in the default manner** you will need [Python 3](https://www.python.org/downloads/) on your system: this tool supports Python 3.8 or newer.
-   - *However*, as of version 2023.12.10, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave) and [`pyapp`-compiled binaries](https://github.com/ebb-earl-co/tidal-wave/releases/latest) are provided for download and use that *do not require Python installed*
+   - *However*, as of version 2023.12.10, an [OCI container image](https://github.com/ebb-earl-co/tidal-wave/pkgs/container/tidal-wave) and [`pyapp`-compiled binaries](https://github.com/ebb-earl-co/tidal-wave/releases/latest) and [`pyinstaller`](https://pyinstaller.org/en/stable/)-created [binary for GNU/Linux](https://github.com/ebb-earl-co/tidal-wave/releases/latest/download/tidal-wave_linux) are provided for download and use that *do not require Python installed*
  - Only a handful of Python libraries are dependencies:
    - [`backoff`](https://pypi.org/project/backoff/)
    - [`dataclass-wizard`](https://pypi.org/project/dataclass-wizard/)